ImanAlgo/site-clearing-simulation/README.md

   Then the map is displayed
   And the simulator is waiting for operation commands

+  # Initial position of Bulldozer
+  Scenario: Bulldozer should be placed on position (0,0) at the initial stage When the simulator has started
+  Then the bulldozer is located on (0,0)

   # Enter command quite
   Scenario: The simulator must terminate once trainee enter quite command When trainee run command 'quite'